 Many tourists head to Cayman Brac dreaming of a peaceful getaway in which there is little more to do than relax on the beach.
 While this is certainly a possibility thanks to the near-perfect, often shallow shore-fronts.
 Within the 14 square miles of land also exists the oldest museum in the Cayman Islands, a nature reserve, and a historic home that is open to the public.

-You'll find a large selection of beaches to enjoy on the island.
-If you are hoping to have a long stretch of sand to yourself, you will be happy to know that several of the beaches are relatively secluded and lightly used.
-Click on the name of the beach for more detail concerning that particular location.
+You will find an abundance of beaches to visit on the island.
+If you are hoping to have a long stretch of sand to yourself, you're likely to be pleased, since some of these beaches are fairly secluded and lightly used.
+Click on the name of the beach for a detailed guide to that section of the coast.

-Sea Feather Bay Beach: This beach has fine, soft sand and just a few villas along the shore.
+A second alternative to consider is Sea Feather Bay Beach.
+This beach has fine, soft sand and just a few villas along the shore.
 You might find yourself all alone here.

-If the nitty gritty aspects of maritime life interest you, you should think about visiting Cayman Brac Lighthouse.
+If the nitty gritty aspects of life by the sea interest you, you should think about visiting Cayman Brac Lighthouse.
 Cayman Brac Lighthouse isn't the most elaborate of its kind, but it is definitely worth a visit for the views and photo opportunities alone.

-These examples are merely a few of your choices.
-Use this link to find our page dedicated to natural attractions on Cayman Brac.
+Cayman Brac has plenty of other nature attractions.
+Click here to read our page dedicated to natural attractions on Cayman Brac.